 She was off to get her veins stripped.
-“I’m doing weight-training and my legs always feel heavy and sore afterwards for a few days” she mentioned to me.
+“I’m doing weight-training and my legs always feel heavy and sore afterwards for a few days.
+They get so restless at night,” she mentioned to me.
 I raised my eyebrows and said, “I hope that you aren’t doing heavy power-lifting and holding your breath when you do it as this can make your varicose veins worse.”
 Her reaction confirmed to me that she had no idea what I was talking about.

-In Exercise Physiology this is known as the Valsalva Manoeuvre – holding your breath and straining as you try to move those very heavy weights.
+In Exercise Physiology this is known as the Valsalva Manoeuvre – holding your breath and straining as you try to move those very heavy weights or Kettle Bells that you are throwing around.
 As you perform this breath-holding under strain, there is a lot of pressure on your cardiovascular system and your intra-thoracic (chest) pressure, including your blood vessels.

 During the strain, venous return to the heart is decreased and your peripheral venous pressures increase.
 Within the next few beats, systolic blood pressure (the top figure) begins to fall, but the average pressure in your arteries remains higher above baseline, due to the forces of breath-holding.
 If you have ever held your breath to lift a heavy object, put it down and felt faint and dizzy, then that’s the effect of the Valsalva Manoeuvre.